sveawebpay/php-integration/README.md

 If you use setAmountIncVat(), note that this may introduce a cumulative rounding error when ordering large quantities of an item, as the package bases the total order sum on a calculated price ex. vat.

+### 1.1.3 Order building -- WebPayItem::orderRow()
+Use this to add all kinds of products and other items.
+An order is required to have at least one order row.

+Use the [OrderRow] (http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.OrderRow.html) class methods to specify the item using setXX(), including all *required* methods.

 ```php
 ...